Skin Cancer Facts

 Risk factors for non-melanoma and melanoma skin cancers include:

-- Unprotected and/or excessive exposure to ultraviolet (UV) radiation (sunlight or tanning booths)
+- Unprotected and/or excessive exposure to ultraviolet (UV) radiation (sunlight or tanning booths and lamps)

 - Pale skin (easily sunburned, doesn’t tan much or at all, natural red or blond hair)

-- Occupational exposures to coal tar, pitch, creosote, arsenic compounds, or radium
+- Workplace exposure to coal tar, pitch, creosote, arsenic compounds, or radium

 - You or other members of your family have had skin cancers